sveltia/sveltia-cms/README.md

 ### Better productivity

 - You can [work with a local Git repository](#working-with-a-local-git-repository) without any configuration or proxy server[^26].
-  - In addition to a streamlined workflow, it offers great performance by loading files natively through the browser rather than using a slow, ad hoc API.
+  - In addition to a streamlined workflow, it offers great performance by loading files natively through the browser rather than using a slow, ad hoc REST API.
   - It also allows you to bypass the 30 MB file size limit[^51].
   - The `logo_url` defined in the configuration will be used[^49].
 - Eliminates some workflow disruptions in the Content Editor: